 If there is a specific sport that you are interested or skilled at, why not join an athletic club.
 It is a great way for you to incorporate your hobby to a fitness routine.
 These clubs will also encourage you to compete within or against other teams.
 Many see this option as a great way to stay motivated outside of work.

-If you prefer doing sports outdoors rather than indoors, you may want to look into country clubs.
+If you prefer doing sports outdoors rather than indoors, you may want to look into country clubs and a country club membership.
 Some country clubs offer swimming pools and activities like golf.
 While the membership can be rather expensive in comparison to the other options above, it is a great environment for families to attend together.

 While all of the other options above require a membership fee, there is one that is completely free.
 You can try doing a walk or a run outdoors, or even a cycling trip!
 It is a lovely way to get a bit of sunlight during the day.